B1.3 Round whole numbers to the nearest ten or hundred, in various contexts.

 Skill: Rounding Whole Numbers

 The skill of rounding up requires analysis and reflection.
-The operation is not limited to rounding a given number to a certain place value; it also requires the evaluation of the context in which the number is found.
+It is not limited to simply rounding a given number to a certain place value because it also requires the evaluation of the context in which the number is found.
 The activities that target the ability to round must then be done in context so that they reflect an authentic use of rounding, to give meaning to this learning, meaning that will be transferred to the cognitive foundation of the students.

 In the classroom, many decisions have already been made for students.
-This is when students are involved, for example, in rounding a number like 865 to the nearest ten and the nearest hundred, or simply in determining whether 365 is closer to 300 or 400.
+For example, they might be asked to round a number like 865 to the nearest ten and the nearest hundred, or to determine whether 365 is closer to 300 or 400.
 It would be beneficial to their learning if students had the opportunity to make the full range of decisions surrounding the rounding of a number.
 This helps develop their critical sense of number use and deepens their sense of rounding.

-There are usually between 700 and 800 spectators at the "La Scène" theater.
-After the show, the box office clerk counts down the attendance and determines that there were 736 spectators.
-He ran into the manager and decided to give him an overview of the evening's sales.
-What will he tell the manager?
+There are usually between 700 and 800 in the audience at the "La Scène" theatre.
+After the show, the box office clerk counted the attendance and determined that there were 736 attendees.
+What can he tell the manager about the showing?

 Reasoning During Rounding Reasoning of the Clerk